Ghanaian Dry Bofrot Recipe

 Ghana bofrot

-How to Serve Bofrot
+How to Serve Ghanaian Dry Bofrot

 For breakfast pairings, you can opt for Plantain Porridge, Iced Coffee, or Oats Smoothie.
 Drink it with the healthiest and tastiest beverages, such as Beetroot Apple Juice, Watermelon Juice, or Fruit Smoothie